 I also provide a home visiting service if you go away and need someone to look after your pets.

-I have an honours degree in psychology and a special interest in dog behaviour.
+I have an honours degree in psychology and am a qualified dog trainer (IMDT).
 Over the last 20+ years, I have worked as a vet nurse and at an animal shelter in London, and have volunteered at dog kennels, dog training clubs in London and Perth, and volunteered for over 10 years as a dog walker for people who are unable to walk their dogs due to illness/disability.